 - Analysis of Gaps and Fits

-Specifics of how LCS works to make Dynamics 365 implementations easier for your company.
+LCS works to make Dynamics 365 implementations easier for your manufacturing or supply chain business.

 This tool puts everything in one place to help enable predictable, repeatable, high quality ERP implementations and upgrades.

-Business Process Modeler – Business process modeler lets you create, view, and modify standard process flows inside Dynamics 365.
-By using Business process modeler, you can achieve the following goals:
+Business Process Modeler – This modeler lets you create, view, and modify standard process flows inside Dynamics 365.
+By using Business Process modeler, you can achieve the following goals:

 - Standardize process flows.

 - Align Microsoft Dynamics 365 processes with industry-standard processes, as described by the American Productivity & Quality Center (APQC).

 - Identify fit and gaps between user requirements and the default functionality that Microsoft Dynamics 365 provides.